epsilonrt/libmodbuspp/README.md

 The source code of this program is searchable in the examples folder [router-json](https://github.com/epsilonrt/libmodbuspp/blob/master/examples/router/router-json/main.cpp).

-**Note on routing libmodbus in RTU**
+### Note on routing libmodbus in RTU
----

 libmodbus does not support routing in RTU, in fact, only messages intended for a single slave (that of the context) or broadcast are processed.
-The author of libmodbus, Stéphane justifies this choice in his terms:
+The author of libmodbus, Stéphane, justifies this choice in his terms:
-_Filter on the Modbus unit identifier (slave) in RTU mode to avoid useless CRC computing._
+_"Filter on the Modbus unit identifier (slave) in RTU mode to avoid useless CRC computing."_
-To benefit from the routing capacity of the Router and Server classes in RTU, you must therefore use the modified version of libmodbus.
+To benefit from the routing capacity of the Router and Server classes in RTU, you must therefore use the fork of libmodbus named **libmodbusepsi**.
-In this version (3.1.4-3) released from the [piduino](http://apt.piduino.org) repository, filtering can be disabled (with _modbus_rtu_set_recv_filter()_).
+In this fork released from the [piduino](http://apt.piduino.org) repository, filtering can be disabled (with _modbus_rtu_set_recv_filter()_).
 Thus, it is the Server class which performs this filtering (after checking the CRC therefore).
 Effectively, this has the effect of loading the microprocessor,